denzii/nodejs-ssr-boilerplate/README.md

 `npx prisma migrate dev --name init` (the schema exist with boilerplate relations so just apply a migration to create the tables)

+`npx prisma db seed` ( seed the created tables with the data inside the prisma/seed.js file)

+`npx prisma generate` ( generate the code & types for our schema )

 This project is a full-stack app and the express server on the backend requires client bundles to be generated ahead of time so they could be used as static assets.
 A bootstrap project is used to simplify usage!